mtumilowicz/js-nodejs-websocket-workshop/README.md

             return payload;
         }
         ```
-1. Payload data: (x+y) bytes - The "Payload data" is defined as "Extension data" concatenated with "Application data".
+1. **Payload data: (x+y) bytes** - the "Payload data" is defined as "Extension data" concatenated with
-    1. Extension data:  x bytes
+"Application data"
-        * The "Extension data" is 0 bytes unless an extension has been
+    1. extension data: x bytes
-                  negotiated.
+        * the "Extension data" is 0 bytes unless an extension has been negotiated
-        * Any extension MUST specify the length of the "Extension data", or how that length may be calculated, and how
+        * any extension MUST specify the length of the "Extension data", or how that length may be calculated, and how
-                  the extension use MUST be negotiated during the opening handshake.
+        the extension use MUST be negotiated during the opening handshake
-    1. Application data: y bytes - taking up the remainder of the frame after any "Extension data".
+    1. application data: y bytes - taking up the remainder of the frame after any "Extension data"